dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 After orientation, you will spend the first part of the summer getting to know your project partner and their unique challenges.
-While the projects have already been scoped, you will almost certainly need to refine that scope throughout the summer.
+While the projects have already been (initially) scoped, you will almost certainly need to refine that scope throughout the summer.
 For example, we may know your partner’s goal is to find violations of a particular law.
 Your team would then work